ulif/diceware/docs/config.rst

   num = 3
   caps = off
   specials = 2
-  delimiter = MYDELIMITER
+  delimiter = "MYDELIMITER"
   randomsource = system
-  wordlist = en
+  wordlist = "en"
+  dice_sides = 6

-These settings would mean that by default phrases with seven words (instead six) would be created.
+These settings would mean that by default phrases with three words (instead six) would be created.
 Commandline options, however, override config file settings.
 So, with the settings above::